 Cybercrime is an evolving problem.
-Even as consumers learn about scams and schemes that run amok in the dark corners of the internet, new ones are being developed.
+Even as consumers learn about online scams and schemes that run amok in the dark corners of the internet, new ones are being developed.

 One such crime is phishing.
 In this guide, we’re going to cover what phishing is, the different types to look for and the steps you can take to protect yourself.
 Like learning the unsafe streets in a major city, the ability to identify cybercrime takes time.